joshwright10/NexthinkPSUtils/docs/functions/Get-NxtCategoryUsageInScores.md

 ## INPUTS

-### You cannot pipe input to Get-NxtCategoryScoreUsage.
+### You cannot pipe input to Get-NxtCategoryUsageInScores.
 ## OUTPUTS

 ### PSObject